Program OverviewPrinter Friendly

-The Bridging to University Nursing - IEN program is a two-semester program for internationally educated nurses who must fill theoretical/practical gaps identified by the College of Nurses of Ontario (CNO).
-This program is also accessible to domestic graduates who require an updated education or practice to reinstate their registration as a nurse with the CNO.
-It results in a graduate certificate.
+The Bridging to University Nursing - IEN program is a two-semester program for internationally educated nurses who must fill theoretical or practical gaps in their learning, as identified by the College of Nurses of Ontario (CNO).
+This graduate certificate program is also accessible to domestic graduates who require an updated education or practice to reinstate their registration as a nurse with the CNO.

 The curriculum of this nursing program is based on the CNO Standards of Practice for Nursing and Entry to Practice Competencies for Ontario Registered Nurses.
 It not only provides a solid foundation for nursing practice, but also focuses on ethics and professional practice, health assessment, skill mastery as well as caring for clients with acute and chronic illness.

 This School of Community and Health Studies program ensures you are prepared for the field by providing you with opportunities to apply theoretical knowledge in clinical settings under the direction, facilitation and guidance of faculty.